-- 5.2.4 For those who registered from February 2015, the overall pass mark for a module is 40%.
+- 5.2.1 The overall pass mark for a module is 40%.
 Each element of assessment must achieve a minimum of 35%.
-The course specification may stipulate further requirements for one or more assessment components. - 5.2.5 Students who submit all elements of assessment and do not successfully complete the module have a further opportunity to pass the module by undertaking a referral of all failed elements of assessment at the next opportunity.
+The course specification may stipulate further requirements for one or more assessment components. - 5.2.2 If you submit all elements of assessment and do not successfully complete the module you will be given a referral opportunity of the failed elements of assessment at the next opportunity.
 All referrals, including for non-submission, must be taken at the next scheduled opportunity.
-The grade for the referral element is capped at the minimum pass mark. - 5.2.6 Students who do not pass a module on referral may retake the module at the next opportunity.
-Students who retake must be assessed in all elements of assessment in a module.
-The retake marks override any previous marks for the module.
-The full range of grades will be available in assessing the retaken module unless specified by the University's Academic Conduct Panel. - 5.2.7 Students who do not pass the module on their retake will have one final opportunity for referral as under UoB Regulation.
-This is the final opportunity that will be offered to pass the unit.
+The grade for the referral element is capped at the minimum pass mark.